ekomoku/ekom-pbl/Project 6.md

 sudo systemctl enable mysqld
 ~~~

-Remember you must ensure secure installation and follow the prompt to complete it
+Remember you must ensure secure installation on mysql on DB server and follow the prompt to complete it

 ~~~
 sudo mysql_secure_installation